Whatever your stage in life, you can take steps towards a better retirement.

 “If you are paying the highest rate of tax, at 40 per cent, the tax relief on pensions contributions means that for every €100 you put into your pension, it really only costs you €60,” explains Kristen Foran, National Sales Director at Zurich Life.

 That’s not all.
-“Your money grows tax free too, which is very different than the way savings are treated.
-If you put money into a savings account, you could get hit by DIRT tax (on interest earned), not so with pension savings,” she reveals.
+“Your money grows tax free too, which is very different than the way savings or bank accounts are treated.
+If you put money into a bank account, you could get hit by DIRT tax (on interest earned), not so with pension savings,” she reveals.

 At the end of your pension savings, when you retire, you could get up to €200,000 tax free as well.
 “So you get a lot of tax benefits,” Foran says.